-Information on specific program requirements and applications is available in the Center for International Programs and online.
+Information on specific program requirements and applications is available online.
 With the exception of a single required foreign language course, students must meet all study abroad requirements at the time they apply and continue to meet the set requirements prior to departure.
 Academic performance and probationary status for violations of the student code of conduct will be evaluated by CIP staff following each quarter prior to departure for study abroad/study away.